Finham Park School

 Finham Park School is a large secondary school and sixth form with academy status.
 It is situated on Green Lane in Finham, Coventry, England.
+Surrounded by Bishop Ullathorne RC School towards the A45, and Finham Primary School further down the road, the site has been a community landmark for multiple generations.

-In September 2003, it became the first Mathematics and Computing College in Coventry.
+In September 2003, Finham Park became the first Mathematics and Computing College in Coventry.

-The Headteacher is Mr David Bedford with Deputy Headteachers Ms Sarah Megeney and Mr Rob Morey.
+The Headteacher is David Bedford with Deputy Headteachers Ms Sarah Megeney and Mr Rob Morey.

 The school has 1,760 students across the five mandatory years and the two optional years of the sixth form.
 The student intake is from the Finham, Styvechale, Cheylesmore, Green Lane, Gibbet Hill and Fenside districts of the city, plus certain parts of Earlsdon.

 History

+Early History

 Finham Park School opened in 1970, but construction of the final school buildings was not completed until late 1971.
 Before Finham Park School opened, pupils in the area went to a variety of Coventry schools.